Policy Gradient with Tree Expansion: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we bound the variance of PG when using \treepol{} policy.
-Specifically, we show that the variance decreases exponentially with the tree depth, where the rate is determined by the second eigenvalue of the transition kernel induced by $\pib.$ We analyze the gradient variance w.r.t. state-action frequencies, as a function of problem parameters.
-Other types of analyses could have instead focused on the estimation aspect in the context of sampling.
+In this section, we first bound the variance of PG when using the \treepol{} policy.
+Later, we discuss how the gradient bias resulting due to approximate forward models diminishes as a function of the approximation error, while retaining the same variance decay.

+We show that the variance decreases with the tree depth, and the rate is determined by the second eigenvalue of the transition kernel induced by $\pib.$ Specifically, we bound the same expression for variance as appears in \citep[Sec.~3.5]{greensmith2004variance} and \citep[Sec.~A, Eq.~(21)]{wu2018variance}.
+Other types of analysis could instead have focused on the estimation aspect in the context of sampling \citep{zhang2021convergence, shen2019hessian, pham2020hybrid}.
 Indeed, in our implementation in Section~\ref{sec: deep rl implementation}, we manage to avoid sampling and directly compute the expectations in Eqs. \eqref{eq:polC} and \eqref{eq:polE}.
 As we show later, we do so by leveraging efficient parallel simulation on the GPU in feasible run-time.
-In our application, due to the nature of the finite action space and quasi-deterministic Atari dynamics \cite{bellemare2013arcade}, our expectation estimator is noiseless.
+In our application, due to the nature of the finite action space and quasi-deterministic Atari dynamics \citep{bellemare2013arcade}, our expectation estimator is noiseless.
 We encourage future work to account for the finite-sample variance component.
+We defer all the proofs to Appendix~\ref{app:proofs}.

-We begin with a general variance bound that holds for any parametric policy.
-We defer all the proofs in this section to Appendix~\ref{app:proofs}. \begin{lemma}[Bound on the policy gradient variance] For any parametric policy $\pi_\theta$ and function $Q^{\pi_\theta}:\cS\times\cA \rightarrow \bR,$
+We begin with a general variance bound that holds for {\em any} parametric policy.